Feasibility Report

 Do I need a feasibility study for a renovation, or just new construction?

-Feasibility analysis is valuable for any project with significant cost uncertainty - and renovations often have more uncertainty than new construction.
+Feasibility analysis is valuable for any project with significant cost uncertainty, and renovations often have more uncertainty than new construction.
 With new construction, you start with a clean site and known conditions.
 With a renovation, you're working with an existing structure whose concealed conditions (foundation, framing, plumbing, electrical, drainage) won't be fully known until the building is opened up.
 The feasibility analysis for a renovation includes invasive testing at critical locations to reduce uncertainty, evaluation of code upgrade triggers (the 50% rule, seismic requirements), and a realistic assessment of whether the renovation scope is compatible with the existing structure - or whether the project is actually a teardown candidate.

 Hillside Construction in Los Angeles →